Bruce Schroeder

 Bruce Edward Schroeder (born c.
-1946) is an American lawyer and Wisconsin circuit court judge for Kenosha County.
-He is the longest-serving state court judge in Wisconsin, having been first appointed in 1983.
+1946) is a retired American lawyer and jurist from Kenosha County, Wisconsin.
+He served forty years as a Wisconsin circuit court judge in Kenosha County (1983–2023).
+At the time of his retirement, he was the longest-serving state court judge in Wisconsin.
 He was previously district attorney of Kenosha County.
 He came to national attention in 2021 due to his role as the presiding judge for the trial of Kyle Rittenhouse.
+He was also judge in the first trial of Mark Jensen in the "letter from the grave" murder case (2002–2008).

 Early life and political career

 Schroeder was born in Milwaukee, Wisconsin, and graduated from Marquette University with a bachelor's degree in history and political science in 1967.
 He went on to Marquette University Law School and earned his J.D. in 1970.
 While in college, he was a member of the police force in Whitefish Bay.

 Shortly after being admitted to the bar, Schroeder was hired as an assistant district attorney in Kenosha County, Wisconsin, under D.A.
 Burton A. Scott, and moved to Kenosha to accept the job.
 As assistant district attorney, Schroeder was Kenosha's first juvenile prosecutor.

 Less than two years later, the D.A., Burton Scott, was appointed to a vacant county judge position.
 The Kenosha County Democratic Party endorsed Schroeder as his replacement.
 On August 17, 1972, Governor Patrick Lucey appointed Schroeder district attorney to fill the remainder of Scott's term.
 In the Fall general election that year, Schroeder won election to a full term as D.A., defeating Republican Robert V. Baker in a close race.
 He was subsequently re-elected in 1974 without opposition.

 In the 1974 general election, Kenosha County's state senator, Doug La Follette, was elected Secretary of State of Wisconsin, creating a vacancy.
 Schroeder entered the Democratic primary race for the April special election, but was defeated by John J. Maurer of Pleasant Prairie in a four-person race.
 Schroeder did not run for another term as district attorney in 1976.
 He went into private practice after leaving office.

 Schroeder was active in politics with the Democratic Party of Wisconsin through the 1970s, serving as the Kenosha County coordinator for the 1974 re-election campaign of U.S. senator Gaylord Nelson, and for the 1978 gubernatorial campaign of Martin J. Schreiber.
 Due to the 1977 judicial reform laws, a number of new judicial posts were created in Kenosha County in 1978, and at that time Schroeder was named as a likely candidate for one of the new positions.
 He was not appointed at that time, but served as a court commissioner for the new organization of the Wisconsin circuit courts from 1978 until his elevation in 1983.